MonkeysTower/FoodJournal/readme.md

 ## Features
--The user can register, log in and log out of the system -The user can take a photo of what they are eating or drinking with their phone's inbuilt camera (or add from the gallery).
+-The user can register, log in and log out of the system

+-The user can take a photo of what they are eating or drinking with their phone's inbuilt camera (or add from the gallery).

 -The user can then add a description of the dish to the photo.

 -The user can view all the photos and descriptions they have added by clicking on the appropriate tab and swiping up and down.

 -The user can view all dishes in a particular category, delete a dish card (by swiping the card to the left and selecting the appropriate button), edit/update a dish card (similarly).

-Translated with DeepL.com (free version)

 ## Prerequisites